-Easy to make and so delicious, these healthy free chocolate chip cookies are (almond) milks new favorite cookie.
+Easy to make and so delicious, these healthy chocolate chip cookies are (almond) milks new favorite cookie.
 They’re made with simple ingredients, sweetened with just pure maple syrup, gluten free, paleo and ready to devour in 20 minutes!

 These healthy chocolate chip cookies are soft & chewy with a slightly crispy edge, perfectly sweet and with just the right amount of chocolate.